 In many cases the accuracy of OMx methods approaches that of the most common DFT methods, but the OMx methods are by three orders of magnitude faster than the DFT techniques, which make semiempirical methods invaluable tool for calculating properties of large systems or performing large number of calculations.
-[See this excellent review for more details: Walter Thiel, Semiempirical quantum–chemical methods.
+[See this excellent review for examples: Walter Thiel, Semiempirical quantum–chemical methods.
 WIREs Comput.
 Mol.
 Sci.
 2014, 4, 145-157.]

 Such local properties as local electron affinity (EAL) and local ionization energy (IEL) have been extensively used for drug design, where closed-shell species are usually modelled.
 Thus only restricted formulations of EAL and IEL were used for molecular species.

 However, now their potential is recognized for application in modeling electronic devices [C. M. Jäger et al. Improving the charge transport in self-assembled monolayer field-effect transistors: from theory to devices.
 J. Am.
 Chem.
 Soc.
 2013, 135, 4893-4900].
-Since electrons and holes are generated in such devices, we have extended EAL and IEL to unrestricted case.
+Since electrons and holes are generated in such devices, I have extended EAL and IEL to unrestricted case.

 We have demonstrated on example of carbon peapod that unrestricted EAL and IEL are especially useful for understanding how ambipolar transistors work.
 We recommend the use of the unrestricted EAL and IEL also for modeling devices built from closed-shell molecular species because of extremely large RHF→UHF instability for such systems.
 In addition, taking into account known similarity of electrophilic and radical activation of alkanes, we have also demonstrated that the unrestricted EAL can be used to predict radicals reactivity in alkanes activation.

-We have developed semiempirical UNO–CAS and UNO–CI for automatic calculating excited state properties with good accuracy comparable with commonly used TD DFT methods, but by several orders of magnitude faster.
+We have also developed semiempirical UNO–CAS and UNO–CI for automatic calculating excited state properties with good accuracy comparable with commonly used TD DFT methods, but by several orders of magnitude faster.
 This approach allows routine calculations of large molecular systems, for instance, fullerene-porphyrin donor-acceptor conjugates.
 UNO–CI technique was implemented into serial semiempirical molecular orbital (MO) program VAMP and into massively parallel program EMPIRETM, both on Linux and Windows platforms.

 3. Pavlo O. Dral, The Unrestricted Local Properties: Application in Nanoelectronics and for Predicting Radicals Reactivity.
 J. Mol.
 Model.
 2014, 20, 2134.
 DOI: 10.1007/s00894-014-2134-78.